Making a complaint about children's social care

 Stage Two

-• If you are not happy with the response you have received from your Stage One complaint,, you can log a Stage Two complaint by following the same procedures as above.
-Please remember to include why you are dissatisfied with the Stage One response and include the reference number.
-The Complaints team will log your Stage Two complaint, and you will be given a new reference number
+• If you are not happy with the response you have received from your Stage One complaint, you can log a Stage Two complaint by following the link provided in the Stage One response letter.
+Otherwise, you can write to Information.Officer@walthamforest.gov.uk and ask them to escalate your complaint.
+Please include your complaint reference number, and we would encourage you to tell us why you are dissatisfied with the Stage One response.

-• The Independent Officer and Independent Person represent the department/area you are making the complaint about.
-The investigation can take up to 25 days but can be longer depending on the nature of the complaint.
+• The investigation can take up to 25 days, but it can be longer depending on the nature of the complaint.

-• These appointed persons do not work for the Council and will look at the complaint and carry out the investigation in an entirely and impartial, comprehensive, and effective manner.
+• These appointed persons do not work for the Council and will look at the complaint and carry out the investigation in an impartial, comprehensive, and effective manner.

 Stage Three